3 Landscape Pitfalls and Their Easy Solutions

 The #1 landscape pitfall is that people fail to CREATE A VISION for their landscape.

 After agonizing for months over her landscape, Deborah was referred to me for a consultation.
-Hearing her talk I understood immediately that the solution was creating a vision and goals for her property.
+Hearing her talk, I immediately understood that the solution was creating a vision and goals for her property.
 Like planning a trip, until she understood clearly where she wanted to go, the chances were slim that she’d ever get there.

 When we met two weeks later, Deborah beamed as she described her vision and laid out her goals for her landscape.
-Her sense of relief was palpable and her confidence in completing her landscape project had returned because now she knew exactly what she wanted.
+Her sense of relief was palpable, and her confidence in completing her landscape project had returned because now she knew exactly what she wanted.

 Creating a vision for your landscape helps you design the perfect solution.